nasa/fprime/docs/Design/state-machines.md

 not emit events or telemetry or invoke any output port.
-If you need to emit events or telemetry or invoke an output port at the start of steady-state execution, you can have the initial state be an _INIT_ state that does nothing but transition to another state _START_ on an RTI signal.
+If you need to emit events or telemetry or invoke an output port at the start of steady-state execution, you can have the initial state be a state _INIT_ that does nothing but transition to another state _START_ on an RTI signal.
 When the component instance receives an RTI call on its `schedIn` port, it can send the RTI signal to the state machine, causing